A. L. Azhagappan

-A. L. Azhagappan (born 18 September 1951), credited as such, is an Indian actor and filmmaker in Tamil cinema.
+A. L. Azhagappan (born 18 September 1951) is an Indian actor and film producer in Tamil cinema.
 After making films he has made a career appearing in supporting roles as an actor.
 His sons A. L. Vijay and Udhaya also work in the film industry.

 Career

 He was appointed President of Tamil Nadu Producers Council in 2004, and controversially threatened to sue television network Sun TV for showing clips of films.
-Azhagappan's work was halted in June 2006. when he was arrested in a cheating case for failing to return money to a financier Vishal Jain regarding a film that never began production.
-The arrest was considered highly political as a result of Azhagappan's declining relationship with the then political supremo Karunanidhi.
+Azhagappan's work was halted in June 2006, when he was arrested in a cheating case for failing to return money to the financier, Vishal Jain, for a film that never began production.
+The arrest was considered highly political as a result of Azhagappan's declining relationship with the then political supremo, Karunanidhi.